MakeSchool-Tutorials/Make-School-iOS-Development-Course/P2-Server-Flask/content.md

 ###Installing Project Dependencies

 There are two different ways to install dependencies with `pip`.
 You can provide the name of a dependency directly, or you can reference a file that stores the dependencies for a given project.
-For the starter project we provide a `requirements.txt` file that contains all the required dependencies for this project.
+For the starter project we provide a `requirements.txt` file that contains all the required dependencies for this project ([here you can read about `pip freeze`](https://pip.pypa.io/en/stable/reference/pip_freeze/)).
 You can install the dependencies with this command:

 	pip3 install -r requirements.txt